 I also use underglaze, glaze, oxide/carbonate and borax washes!

 The dots are Stroke and Coats by Mayco!

-I have been really fortunate to have moved lived all over the country for different opportunities in my artistic career.
+I have lived all over the country for different opportunities throughout my artistic career.
 Check out my instagram to follow Hadlee and I's story in more detail!

 300 Word Artist Statement